AhmedEsam0/Graduation-Project/README (3).md

 ![Secure Company Network Packet Tracer](https://github.com/user-attachments/assets/c084538a-3330-46da-b629-8aa0aebc4081)

 ## 2. Case Study and Requirements
-Cytonn Innovation Ltd has a workforce of 600 staff and is preparing to move to a new building with three floors.
+  has a workforce of 600 staff and is preparing to move to a new building with three floors.
 The building will host various departments, including Sales and Marketing, Human Resources, Finance, ICT, and a Server Room.
 The ICT department includes Software Developers, Cloud Engineers, Cybersecurity Engineers, Network Engineers, System Administrators, IT Support Specialists, Business Analysts, and Project Managers.
 Prior to the move, a new network service needs to be designed and implemented.
 The company aims to ensure robust security against internal and external threats by implementing a multi-layered security approach, including a firewall with distinct security zones: outside, inside, and DMZ.

 ## 3.Network Devices Description